Peg Leg Porker

 Seasoning: Unsure

 Description: Good combination of crunchy and juicy meat pieces.
 Had a smoky and tasty exterior skin that ran through the pork.
 Didn’t need any sauce for it.
 Easily a Top 10, but probably a Top 5 pulled pork in Colorado.
-If a saucier pulled pork is desired, the mild bbq sauce is the way to go, but the sauce is very sweet and too much can overtake the meat.
+If a saucier pulled pork is desired, the mild BBQ sauce is the way to go, but the sauce is very sweet, and too much can overtake the meat.
 Would get again

 Pulled Chicken